jhaubrich/dea_busts/README.md

-# DEA Meth Houses in OKC
+# DEA Meth Houses in Oklahoma
 I happened upon this [DEA drug bust data]( http://www.justice.gov/dea/clan-lab/ok.pdf) while looking to buy a house in Oklahoma City.
 Thought it might be easier if it were plotted.
+As such, I limited to data to the city, but included the CSV for all of oklahoma for those interested.

-You can view the map at http://jhaubrich.github.io/dea_busts/
+You can view the map of OKC at http://jhaubrich.github.io/dea_busts/

 # Addresses that won't parse
     ('Error:', ['828 SE 4th St Oklahoma City OK 73160', ' 12/8/2000'])